How to get eBooks

 Your choices for apps are:

 Pros: beautiful animations and superior appearance replicates the book reading experience; great search engine, note-taking, book-marking and highlight facilities and a built-in dictionary that does not require access to the internet for use; a great back-button (bottom left of the screen – back to page ….), and the ability to download books directly from the website (provided you have the latest update) as well as load books from an email inside your iPad.
 Do change your iBooks settings under your devices Settings to turn off auto-hyphenation.
 There is now a new night setting from within iBooks.
-This is our preferred reader.
+This is one of our two preferred readers for Apple devices.

 (iii) Kindle – Amazon has made it possible to side-load ebooks not purchased from Amazon on the Kindle App for iPhone/iPad.
 This App is excellent and the ebooks can be added over-the-air from the iPad onto the Kindle App.
 Page animations are nearly identical to those for the iBook.
 Highlighting and note-taking as well as dictionary support is excellent, so too is the Search engine though this search engine is not as good as that found on Kindle’s e-ink readers.

 Pros: you can download books directly onto the iPhone/iPod Touch/iPad.
 The appearance is very good and in some ways, even better than iBooks though some of our settings are not reflected in Kindle, e.g., we have begun to remove the underlining for hyperlinks, relying only on different colours to show the hyperlink.
 Kindle adds the underlining back in.
 Kindle also changes the image size which can be problematic on some of our ebooks.
 Excellent note-taking facilities, searching including through google and wikipedia.
 This App offers the fastest way of downloading and moving through the eBooks.
 The night setting is easy to turn on.
-This App is our second choice for reading our eBooks and really is very close in quality to iBooks.
+This App is our equal first choice for reading our eBooks but you do need an Amazon account.

 Cons: no ability to send emails or comments from within the app.